trespass

 Wilful damage

-Includes vandalism such as graffiti and violent wilful damage, which is a malicious act of damaging property such as smashing a window or a computer.
+Includes vandalism such as graffiti and wilful damage that is a malicious act of damaging property, such as smashing a window or computer.

 Intimidating behaviour

-Intimidating behaviour is intentional aggressive behaviour that would cause staff to feel unsafe e.g. ‘I know where you live’, offensive gestures or aggressive body language.
+Intimidating behaviour is intentional aggressive behaviour that would cause staff to feel unsafe.
+For example, a young person saying ‘I know where you live’, offensive gestures or aggressive body language.

 Threat of harm to people

-Threatening to physically harm of a youth coach or members of their family.
+Threatening to physically harm a youth coach or members of their family.

-Other factors to consider when making a judgement about whether to send a warning letter or issue a Trespass Notice include:
+Other factors to consider when making a judgment about whether to send a warning letter or issue a trespass notice include:

-2. whether it is the first incident or offence linked to the person in question
+• whether it is the first incident or offence linked to the young person

-YSSU or MSD can also provide information to a Youth Service provider about a young person through interactions over the phone.
-Depending on the seriousness of the threat or incident, these may result in a Trespass Notice being issued.
+MSD can also provide information about threatening comments directed at a Youth Service provider that happen during interactions over the phone.
+Depending on the seriousness of the threat or incident, these may result in a trespass notice being issued.

 Advice and guidance can also be sought from YSSU and the Regional Contract Manager when determining the appropriate action for the situation.